Mission and focus

 A major purpose of The Art of Giving is to strengthen the Triangle community (Chatham, Durham, Orange and Wake counties) through the power of the membership’s collective giving.
 Through a collaborative decision-making process involving all fund members, we provide grants to organizations and programs based on specific criteria established by members.
 The Art of Giving provides financial support to local programs and services that have a strong impact on critical and/or emerging needs in our community.
 We have determined our funding priority to be the needs of women and families, and we will award grants for large impact.

 History of grantmaking

-In 2009, our first year, 16 members of The Art of Giving made a $9,000 grant to Genesis Home to support ending homelessness by providing temporary housing for families and young people while equipping them with the necessary tools for successful living.
+- Genesis Home - $9,000 - to support ending homelessness by providing temporary housing for families and young people while equipping them with the necessary tools for successful living.

 The Art of Giving is a fund designed for women who want to help others who are in need in our community.
 By becoming a member of this group and reaching out to other women in the Triangle to join us, we have an opportunity to fund programs that will make a substantial difference in the lives of others.

 We accomplish our mission by committing to a membership fee of $600 annually for three consecutive years.
 With this fund we will award grants to non-profit agencies in the Triangle that support women and families.
 We will also provide educational programs and mentor women of all ages.
 All members receive one vote to determine the organizations and programs to receive grant funding.

 We are passionate in our belief that informed, empowered women can and do build stronger families, communities and economies.
 The Art of Giving invites all women to join together to realize the power that collective philanthropy can and does have on our community.